lit/lit/packages/labs/signals/README.md

 ```

 `watch()` updates are batched and run in coordination with the reactive update
 lifecycle.
-When a watched signal changes, it is aded to a batch and a reactive
+When a watched signal changes, it is added to a batch and a reactive
 update is requested.
 Other changes, to reactive properties or signals accessed
 outside of `watch()`, are trigger reactive updates as usual.